bozenakirkov/ml_deploy/README.md

 In Docker Desktop -> Settings -> Kubernetes -> check "Enable Kubernetes"

-User Guide:
+**User Guide:**

-Start Docker Desktop.exe
+- start Docker Desktop.exe

-In Anaconda Prompt (anaconda3) in ml_deploy directory run: nox --verbose
+- In Anaconda Prompt (anaconda3) in ml_deploy directory run:

-open cmd as admin
+nox --verbose

-go to ml_deploy parent directory and run: docker build -t model-deploy .
+- open cmd as admin

-verify the image was created:
+- go to ml_deploy parent directory and run: docker build -t model-deploy .

-docker image ls
+- verify the image was created: docker image ls

-run the application in a container and map it to port 5000: docker run -p 5000:5000 model-deploy
+- run the application in a container and map it to port 5000: docker run -p 5000:5000 model-deploy

-send the YAML file to Kubernetes: kubectl apply -f deployment.yaml
+- send the YAML file to Kubernetes: kubectl apply -f deployment.yaml

-see the pods are running:
+- see the pods are running:
 kubectl get pods